onionringbearer/deel-test/README.md

 The idea is to show that the autocomplete component created is seriously reusable and versatile, even if time did not really allow to cover everything a component of that nature should.

-For more details on the topic, please read the README.dev-notes.md.

 ## Running the app

 ### Server